Skip to main content

 Do I need a permit for electrical work in St. Louis County?

 Yes electrical work requires its own permit.
-It costs ninety four dollars.
-Your contractor should handle pulling this permit.
+The base fee is ninety four dollars.
+Your contractor should pull this permit in their name.

 Cite This Data